Robert Bandeen

 In 1974, Bandeen returned to Montreal where he was appointed president of CN, replacing the retiring Norman J. MacMillan.
 As president, Bandeen moved to reorganize CN into distinct profit centres focused on the core freight rail business.
 Bandeen moved to sell non-core businesses such as CN Hotels and trucking subsidiaries.
 He also moved to organize operations requiring government subsidies into separate entities, including CN Marine, Via Rail, and Terra Transport.
 Under Bandeen's leadership, CN refused to build new freight cars for grain shipments in Western Canada, citing the economics of the Crow Rate.
 A subsequent government inquiry determined that the Crow Rate was in fact costing CN and CP millions and a new law was passed by the Parliament of Canada in 1983 that allowed grain transportation rates to increase while railway losses would be covered by a federal government subsidy; the federal government also committed to building a new fleet of grain hopper cars.
 Bandeen retired as President and Chief Executive Officer of CN in 1982.

 Following his career at CN, Bandeen worked for Crown Life where he was instrumental in reorganizing the company by reducing management, increasing profits, and improving brand awareness while taking on new business divisions.
 He left Crown Life in 1985 after working there for three years.

 In 1981, he was appointed the 15th Chancellor of Bishop's University and served until 1987.

 In 1980, he was made an Officer of the Order of Canada "in recognition of his contribution to the development of transportation in Canada".

 He had four boys who have all gone on to be successful in the financial world.
 In retirement, Bandeen was living between Toronto and his farm in Quebec.
-He had 13 grandchildren.
 A strong supporter of various community organizations and the arts, the Bandeens were members of various organizations, including the Montreal and Toronto symphony orchestras, the Art Gallery of Ontario, the Stratford Shakespeare Festival, and the Canadian Olympic Foundation.